pymk/pymk.github.io/content/about/index.md

 My name is Payam and I am an analytics engineer.

-I am interested in automation, ETL processes, creating internal packages, and developing dashboards for insightful data visualization.
+I am detail oriented and excited to learn new skills and tools.
+My interests include data engineering, automating ELT/ETL processes, creating internal tools, and developing dashboards for discovery and data visualization.

 On my free time, I enjoy reading, tinkering, working out, coding, and gaming.